matteo14c/HaploCoV/README.md

 # How to interpret HaploCoV's results

-The main output of HaploCoV consists in a file in .rep format.
+The main output of HaploCoV consists of a file in .rep format.
 This is a simple text file that provides relevant information about novel (candidate) SARS-CoV-2 variants that demonstrated:

-1. an increase in their "VOC-ness" score
+1. an increase in their "VOC-ness" score;
-2. an increase in their prevalence (regionally or globally)
+2. an increase in their prevalence (regionally or globally);
-3. both
+3. both of the above.

 The report contains 3 main sections, which are briefly discussed below.
 Please refer to the manual if you need additional explanations.
 The file "India_custom.rep" in the current repo, provides an example of .rep file.
-The file containts an analysis of "novel" variants in India, between 2021-01-01 and 2021-04-30, that is when the Delta and Kappa variant of SARS-CoV-2  emerged and started to spread in the country.
+The file contains an analysis of "novel" variants identified by HaploCoV in India, between 2021-01-01 and 2021-04-30, that is when the Delta and Kappa variant of SARS-CoV-2 emerged and started to spread in the country.

 ## Header and sections

 Headers and sections of the file are specified/set by \"#\" symbols.
 The first 4 lines summarize the results by reporting the number of novel candidate variants that:

-1. passed both the prevalence and score threshold
+1. passed both the prevalence and score threshold;
-2. passed only the score threshold
+2. passed only the score threshold;
-3. passed only the prevalence thresholds
+3. passed only the prevalence thresholds.

 After the header, 3 distinct sections follow in the same order indicated by the above numbered least.
 Each section is introduced by a # symbol, and concluded by the sentence: "A detailed report follows".
 In the report each candidate lineage/variant is introduced by a # followed by a progressive number and its name.
-Names are according to the convention explained in the section "novel variants and names" of the manual: `name of the parental`, `dot`, `one letter suffix(N by default)`, `progressive number`.
-I.e B.1.N1 descends from B.1 and so on.
+Names are according to the convention explained in the section [Novel designations](https://haplocov.readthedocs.io/en/latest/genomic.html#novel-designations) of the manual, and are formed by juxtaposing:

+* the `name of the parental lineage`;
+* a `.`;
+* a `one letter suffix(N by default)`;
+* `progressive number`.

+I.e B.1.N1 descends from B.1 for example.

 Two distinct and complementary reports are provided for every variant, a "score-based" report and a "prevalence-based" report.